teknomo/theorem-prover/README.md

 Automatic Theorem Prover is a program to prove a given a set of axioms and lemmas in first order logic.
 The proof process would be shown in nice mathematics format.

 The original Python code of this [Theorem Prover](https://github.com/stepchowfun/theorem-prover) was developed by [*Stephan Boyer*](https://www.stephanboyer.com/).
 I fixed some minor bugs, help to improve the user experience and usability by providing wrapper functions such that it can be used in Jupyter notebook.
-This notebook should also be used as the documentation.
+I also added simple graphical user interface.
+This notebook should also be used as the documentation and tutorial.

 # Download
 The full code and this documentation can be downloaded from [GitHub](https://github.com/teknomo/theorem-prover) or [Revoledu](https://people.revoledu.com/kardi/tutorial/Python/Tutorial+on+Automatic+Theorem+Prover.html).

 # TheoremProver Module
-After you have download all the modules from [GitHub](https://github.com/teknomo/theorem-prover), to use the program.
-First step, you need to import the main module.
+After you have download all the modules from [GitHub](https://github.com/teknomo/theorem-prover), to use the program put them into one folder.
+You can run the user interface *guiProver.py* or you can also run the theorem prover module into your own program.
+To do the last part, you need to import the main module.
 You need only to import one time.

 ```python
 import TheoremProver as thp
 ```

+See tutorial below for the description to use it into your own code.

 # Graphical User Interface
 You can also run simple  graphical user interface of theorem prover using the following command: